stream-labs/obs-studio-node/README.md

 A lot of the build system is automated, which makes integrating custom dependencies difficult.
 However there are some steps that can be taken to at least debug using custom built versions of OBS Studio.

 ## Configuration Requirements
-The following setting must be changed before clicking Generate for the first time:
+The following setting must be changed before clicking Generate for the first time in obs-studio:

 * ENABLE_SCRIPTING must be Off (false)
 * ENABLE_UI must be Off (false)